Sports-Specific Rules

 • Any player signed in on a game score sheet will be considered to have played.

-• Any participant playing under an assumed name will be ineligible to participate for the remainder of that sports season and will be referred to the Intramural Coordinator.
+• Any participant playing under an assumed name will be ineligible to participate for the remainder of that sports season and will be referred to the Assistant Director of Intramural Sports.

-• League team's must pay a mandatory $10.00 payment to be paid on-line through provided links post registration.
+• League teams must pay a mandatory $10 payment to be paid online through the provided links post-registration.

 • Any person who is a member of a UMass Lowell varsity team shall not be able to participate in the intramural competition in that sport or corresponding sports.